OvidijusParsiunas/condition-inverter/website/README.md

 # Install node dependencies:
 $ npm install

-# Compile dependency to the '../shared' directory:
+# Compile the dependency in the '../shared' directory:
 $ npm run compile
 # or watch for any further changes in that directory using watch mode:
 $ npm run compile:watch